dmitriz/git-collaboration-strategies/README.md

 For the first to work, you'd need to install Github's desktop application on your machine, and for the second, you need to [install Git](http://git-scm.com/downloads), which you'll likely need anyway...

+### Make sure we have the most recent version on our machine

+Who knows, as you were busy forking and cloning, someone could have already sent a new update to the original project.
+So here is my first rule:

+- *Rule 1.
+I want my `master branch` to be clean at all times and reflect the latest changes as much as possible.*

+*What is a branch?.
+It is common to give a long explanation [what a branch is](http://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).
+But in a real tiny nutshell - a branch is just a version of your code.
+It is like switching between directories containing different versions, except that Git does the switching for you in the same directory, and uses much less space for it.*

+As you `cloned` your forked repository and entered its directory, you are in `master branch`, which is the main version of your code.
+It is often recommended to keep your `master branch` **deployable at any time**.
+In our situation we rely on the original project to be deployable, and simply try to syncronise it with the `upstream` at all times.

+*What is upstream?.
+Another buzzword - [see this StackOverflow thread for a long discussion](http://stackoverflow.com/questions/2739376/definition-of-downstream-and-upstream).
+In our example, `upstream` is the name (string) that is commonly used to point to our original repository.
+[A so-called Remote](http://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) if speaking Git language.*

+What it means for

 ### Branch out and begin working

 Now the most interesting part begins!
-But here is my first rule:

-- I want my `master branch` to always be clean and reflect the latest changes as much as possible.

-*What is a branch?.
-It is common to give long explanations [what a branch is](http://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).
-But in a real tiny nutshell - a branch is just a version of your code.* It is like switching between directories containing different versions, except that Git does the switching for you :)
+Now following my rule, I don't want